alexandrusoare/Algo_Trader/README.md

-# Python
+# Algo_Trader
-A repo with personal Python projects
+An Algorithmic Trading platform built using only Python